MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 Most extraction sites will benefit from an Advanced Reactor or two.
 It can be easier to simply add more extractors rather than upgrading to industrial extractors.
 Switch to the industrial extractors when you run out of space for regular extractors.
 The same goes for greenhouses and animal husbandry facilities.

-#### Cruth (Mass Production of Semimetal Wafers)
+### Cruth (Mass Production of Semimetal Wafers)

 From that 1000 Semimetal Wafer in 2 days figure, work back from the 12 warehouses full of Semimetal Wafer that are required, and build those warehouses at Grimsey and at Cruth.
 Then over at Cruth scale up the production chain to be able to build 1000 Semimetal Wafers in 48 hours UT (48 minutes game time, so 21 wafers per minute of play time).
 Note that production happens when you sleep or wait, but cargo links operate in "real time".
 Once you rest for 2 days the storage at Cruth will fill up, then the cargo links will bring the wafers to Grimsey at which point you'll be able to run through the manufacturing chain.
-Also worth noting is that the stock of semimetal wafers will take over half an hour to arrive (12 trips at 3 minutes each) which is most of the two days you'll be waiting for the next trip through the vendors.
+Also worth noting is that the stock of semimetal wafers will take over half an hour to arrive (12 trips at 3 minutes each) which is most of the two days (48 minutes) you'll be waiting for the next trip through the vendors.

 - 1000 Semimetal Wafers (21 per minute, 12 Warehouse - Large)
   - 2000 Antimony (42 per minute, 6 Storage - Solid - Large)